Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Strategy Language

 \subsubsection{Spaces}

-The \code{spaces} function returns a list of \emph{parametric} and \emph{nonparametric spaces}, each being indexed by \emph{local values} (Appendix~\ref{ap:references}) of \emph{some} type (\code{()} for {nonparametric} spaces).
-Spaces can be of two kinds---\emph{opaque spaces} and \emph{embedded trees}---, corresponding to the two instances of the \code{Space} type class.
+The \code{spaces} function returns a list of \emph{parametric} and \emph{nonparametric spaces}, each indexed by a \emph{local value} (Appendix~\ref{ap:references}) of some type (\code{()} for nonparametric spaces).
+Spaces can be of two kinds---\emph{opaque spaces} and \emph{embedded trees}---corresponding to the two instances of the \code{Space} type class (Lines~\ref{line:space:start}-\ref{line:space:end}).
 The \code{spaces} function is useful for manipulating \emph{generic} trees with \emph{unknown} or \emph{arbitrary} effects.
-Its output features runtime type annotations that can be used for performing safe casting and runtime type checks, hence the \code{Typeable} instances (some \code{Typeable} constraints were omitted in the main text for simplicity; see our full Haskell embedding described in Appendix~\ref{ap:orakell} for details).
+Its output features runtime type annotations that can be used to perform safe casting and runtime type checks, hence the \code{Typeable} instances (some \code{Typeable} constraints were omitted in the main text for simplicity; see the full Haskell embedding described in Appendix~\ref{ap:orakell} for details).
 These features are useful for implementing an interpreter for the demonstration language (Section~\ref{sec:demonstration-language}), which is dynamic in nature.
-However, specific policies such as \code{dfs} can access nested spaces directly via the fields of specific effects, thereby benefitting from strong static typing.
-For the sake of the demonstration language again, a \emph{space} (Lines~\ref{line:space:start}-\ref{line:space:end}) must specify a \emph{source}, which is either a \emph{tree} or a \emph{query}.
-Spaces can also specify \emph{tags}, which are by default derived from the name of the attached strategy or query.
+However, specific policies such as \code{dfs} can access nested spaces directly via the fields of specific effects, thereby benefiting from strong static typing.
+For the purposes of the demonstration language, a \emph{space} (Lines~\ref{line:space:start}-\ref{line:space:end}) must specify a \emph{source}, which is either a \emph{tree} or a \emph{query}.
+Spaces can also specify \emph{tags}, which by default are derived from the name of the attached strategy or query.